ella-braeden-time-series-unlimited/time-series-project/README.md

 ***Exploration ***

-* Ask and answer statistical questions about the superstore data.
+* Ask and answer questions about the superstore data.
 * Visually represent findings with charts.

 ***Deliver***